 Book transport to the studios from London

 It is not recommended to hire the transportation without having secured the tickets, since their availability is very limited and you run the risk of getting there and they are sold out.
-In addition, many park ticket options also include travel from London.
+In addition, many options for tickets to the park also include travel from London.

 In any case, if you have already purchased your ticket and what you want is to hire a shuttle service that will drop you off at the gate, you can take a look at this post about how to get to the Harry Potter Studios from London.

-If after visiting Warner Studios you are left wanting more, throughout the city of London you have different places that inspired the books and movies.
-Years ago fans had to locate them on their own, now there are expert guides who show them to you on a walking tour of the Harry Potter locations while they tell you curiosities of the saga.
+If after the visit to Warner Studios you are left wanting more, throughout the city of London you have different places that inspired the books and movies.
+Years ago fans had to locate them on their own, now there are expert guides who show them to you on a walking tour of the Harry Potter locations while telling you interesting facts about the saga.

 This two-hour walking tour (available in English and Spanish) during which a guide, specialized not only in the saga but also in the history of London, showed us Harry Potter locations in London such as the following: